 - Equity risk - the potential for financial loss arising from movements in equity values.
 Equity risk may be direct, indirect or contingent;

-- Insurance risk - the risk of mis-estimation of the expected cost of insured events, volatility in the number or severity of insured events, and mis-estimation of the cost of incurred claims;
+- Insurance risk - the risk in our insurance entities of mis-estimation of the expected cost of insured events, volatility in the number or severity of insured events, and mis-estimation of the cost of incurred claims;

 - Related entity (contagion) risk - the risk that problems arising in other Westpac Group members compromise the financial and operational position of the authorised deposit-taking institution in the Westpac Group; and